Sam-mx/Sam-mx/README.md

 # San Shwe (Sam):
-I'm San Shwe (Sam) from Myanmar,🙆‍♂️ and I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.<br>🌱 I do content on Development.<br>⚡ I'm currently learning MERN Stacks.<br>💞️ I really enjoy learning languages and frameworks like React and Next, as well as working in WordPress.<br>🎓 I've turned in my Final Project and am currently awaiting my Higher Diploma of Infocomm Technology.<br>👀 I’m willing to gain some work experience and collaborate with web developing companies.
+I'm San Shwe (Sam) from Myanmar,🙆‍♂️ and I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.<br><br>🌱 I do content on Development.<br>⚡ I'm currently learning MERN Stacks.<br>💞️ I really enjoy learning languages and frameworks like React and Next, as well as working in WordPress.<br>🎓 I've turned in my Final Project and am currently awaiting my Higher Diploma of Infocomm Technology.<br>👀 I’m willing to gain some work experience and collaborate with web developing companies.

 # 🌐 Socials: